Katerina Gordeeva: Television

 Gordeevas career in Television started in 1995.
 She worked as an editor, correspondent and author of the Russian TV Program 'Theme/Тема' until 1996.
 In 1997, she worked as one of the authors for the NTV program 'Originally from childhood'.

 From 1997 to 1999, she worked as a parliamentary correspondent for the TV program 'Day Seven' with then later working at the Russian Service of the BBC in 2001 under the pseudonym Maria Rasskazova.

 In July 2002, she reverted to her own name to start working at Russia's TVS TV Channel.
 This channel however ceased broadcast in 2003.
 From 2004 until 2006, she worked as a correspondent at Russia's NTV Program 'Today'.

 Documentary career

 Gordeeva started producing her first documentary film in 2005.
 Her first film was titled 'Ruble's Wives'.
 Since then, she has released various documentaries and films about various topics inside Russia.
 Most of the films are focused on families and people.

+Publications

+Gordeeva published in 2023 her book on witnesses of the invasion of Ukraine by Russia.
+It was translated in 2023 in Dutch.

+From September 2020 she was the host of the YouTube- Show „Tell Gordeeva“, starting in cooperation with Meduza.
+After Meduza became labelled a ″foreign agent″ she continued the talkshow independently.
+In 2022 she became a ″foreign agent″ herself.
+She continued her talkshow until February 2024 when one of her guests was arrested.
+In her talkshow she had Dmitry Muratov, Natalia Poklonskaya or Grigory Yudin as a guest, among others.